-I was brought in to coach a highly visible member of an association who was due to receive an award from the organization with over 100,000 members.
+With another client, I was coaching a highly-visible member of their association who was due to receive their highest award.
+The organization has over 100,000 members.
 Two thousand people would be in the audience.

-“I want to be funny,” he told me, “so I’ll start by saying how desperate they must be to give me this award.”
-I persuaded him that he’d be insulting the organization and everyone who had ever been honored.
-We worked together to come up with a gracious acceptance speech, still funny, but one that would leave everyone present feeling great about the evening, the award, and the organization.
+He told me, “I want to be funny, so I’ll start by saying how desperate they must be to give me this award.”
+In no uncertain terms, I persuaded him that this line was not funny, and that he would be insulting everyone who had been honored with this award.
+We worked together to come up with a gracious acceptance speech, still funny, that would leave the audience feeling great about the event, the award, and the organization.

 It may be a surprise, or you may have time to prepare.
-Use your answers to the following questions to weave a warm, wonderful story that will leave everyone with a big smile (and maybe a tear.)
+Use your answers to the following questions to weave a warm, wonderful story that will leave everyone with a big smile and perhaps a tear.

 - Who invited you to join this group or encouraged you to get involved in this project or event?

-- What is your connection to this group?
+- What is your most personal connection to this group?

-- How do you feel about the people and the organization’s goals or mission?
+- How do you feel about the people, the organization’s goals, or its mission?

 - Why are they giving you this award?